Arnaud Kalimuendo: 2021–22: Second loan to Lens

 On 10 June 2021, it was made official by Lens that Kalimuendo would return to PSG following the end of his loan deal.
 His first appearance back at Paris Saint-Germain came in a 1–0 loss to Lille in the Trophée des Champions on 1 August 2021.
 However, on transfer deadline day on 31 August, Kalimuendo returned to Lens on loan for the remainder of the season.
 On 1 October, he scored his first two goals of the season in a 2–0 win over Reims.
 It was the first brace of his career.
 Across his two loan spells at Lens, Kalimuendo scored 21 goals in 65 matches for the club.

 Rennes

 On 11 August 2022, Kalimuendo joined Ligue 1 side Rennes.

+Nottingham Forest

+On 18 August 2025, Kalimuendo signed a five-year deal with Premier League side Nottingham Forest for a reported transfer fee of £26,000,000.

 International career

 Kalimuendo represents France at international level.
 He finished third with the U17 side at the FIFA U-17 World Cup in Brazil in 2019, scoring a hat-trick in the third-place play-off to beat the Netherlands by a score of 3–1.

 On 24 May 2021, Kalimuendo was called up for the Under-21 Euros by coach Sylvain Ripoll after Randal Kolo Muani was removed from the squad due to playing the Ligue 1 relegation/promotion play-offs with Nantes.